bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 * Better developer experience (DX)

-One of the fundamental ideas is that you shouldn't have to think about the underlying infrastructure at all, just deploy and have it work.
+One of the fundamental ideas is that you shouldn't have to think about the underlying infrastructure at all, just deploy and have it work (e.g., no selecting region or instance size).

 Of course, these benefits do come with tradeoffs.
-Their serverless code `runs in V8 isolates <https://developers.cloudflare.com/workers/learning/how-workers-works/>`__, which is the same technology that Chrome's JavaScript engine uses to sandbox each browser tab, which enables things such as the high performance and low latency.
+Their serverless code `runs in V8 isolates <https://developers.cloudflare.com/workers/learning/how-workers-works/>`__, the same technology that Chrome's JavaScript engine uses to sandbox each browser tab, and enables Workers to have high performance and low latency.
 The obvious limitation here is that it only runs JavaScript.
 While that is a big limitation, V8 also supports `WebAssembly <https://webassembly.org/>`__, which opens the door to other languages such as Rust, C, Cobol (compiling to